-The Water Forum Agreement identifies three different water year types: normal or wet (normal/wet), drier, and driest.
-The Water Forum Agreement imposes limitations on the amount of water that can be diverted by the participants from the American River, depending on the type of water year and the stage of drought.
-As noted above, in a normal/wet year, the City has agreed to limit the amount of water it would divert from the American River for its use to 58,900 afy (7,265 hmy).
+The Water Forum Agreement identifies three different water year types: normal or wet (normal/wet); drier; and, driest.
+The Water Forum Agreement imposes limitations on the amount of water than can be diverted by the participants from the American River, depending on the type of water year and the stage of drought.
+In a normal/wet year, the City has agreed to limit the amount of water it would divert from the American River for its use to 58,900 afy (7,265 hmy).
 In drier years, the amount of water available for diversion varies depending on the American River's unimpaired inflow.
 Diversions would vary from a maximum of 58,900 afy (7,265 hmy) to a minimum of 39,800 afy (4,909 hmy).
 In the driest (critically dry) years, the City has committed to limiting the amount of water diverted from the American River to no less than 39,800 afy (4,909 hmy) (City of Roseville 2010a).

-The following discussion examines the potential shortfalls in the City's surface water supplies during dry years, based on 100 years of the hydrologic record of the American River.
-The City's demand at buildout of the general plan (including the No Action

-Alternative) was compared to available supply from the American River during historical drier and driest years to estimate water shortfalls during historical drier and driest years.
+The Sierra Vista Specific Plan Water Supply Assessment examined the potential shortfalls surface water supplies of the City, based on 100 years of the hydrologic record of the American River.
+The City's demand at buildout of the general plan (including the Proposed Action) was compared to available supply from American River during historical drier and driest years to estimate water shortfalls during historical drier and driest years.
 The demand was assumed for analysis to be equal to 58,900 afy (7,265 hmy); in reality as reported above, with the use of recycled water, it is estimated to be lower.
+The analysis showed that in a normal year, such as occurred in 1929, there would be no anticipated shortfalls.
+In critically dry years, such as occurred in 1924 and 1977, the shortfall could be up to 19,100 acre-feet (2,356 hmy) of water supply.
+In wetter years as the amount of surface water availability to the City increases from 39,800 afy (4,909 hmy) to 58,900 afy (7,265 hmy), based on the unimpaired inflow, the anticipated shortfall decreases from 19,100 (2,356) to 0 afy (City of Roseville 2009).